See what you missed at ASRM 2024 with the ASRM 2024 Recorded Bundle

 Disclosure of medical errors involving gametes and embryos: an Ethics Committee opinion (2016)

 Medical providers have an ethical duty to disclose clinically significant errors involving gametes and embryos as soon as they are discovered.
-Clinics also should have written policies in place for reducing and disclosing errors.
 View the Committee Document

 Document Icon